hydroper-jet/lang/spec/1.0/source/src/enum.md

 ## Conversion

 It is allowed to convert to an enumeration using the call operator.
 The conversion accepts a `String` or a number of the representation type.
-It is a fatal exception if such conversions fail due to unrecognized `String` or number.
+It is a `TypeError` if such conversions fail due to unrecognized `String` or number.
 For set enumerations, converting from a number always succeeds, as the members are identified by the corresponding bits and the unrecognized bits are ignored.

 ```
 E(v)